Foster Home Manual

 Congratulations on preparing your foster dog to be adopted!
 Now comes the fun part – finding a forever home.
 These tips will help you create an adoption profile, which will be published on MLRR’s website and Facebook page.
 Please review the Sample Adoption Profile in the Appendix.
 For additional ideas, you may also want to review profiles of dogs currently available for adoption.

-• Email your photos and completed narrative to the Foster Home Coordinators.
-They will review your profile and have it posted to MLRR’s website and Facebook page.
+- Use this link to submit your foster dog's profile information: https://mlrr.org/pages/foster-dog-adoption-profile.
+Our placement and design coordinators will review your profile and have it posted to MLRR's website and Facebook page.

 Appointments with Potential Adopters